 Manhattan Theatre Source’s EstroGenius Festival, an annual celebration of female voices, is one of New York City’s largest women’s arts festivals.

 Founded by Fiona Jones in 2000, the festival debuted with a program of 10 short plays and music.
 Since then, it has grown into a multi-week event including short plays, solo shows, teen performances, visual art, and dance.
-In past years, we’ve also had stand-up comedy, live music and fundraisers for African girls’ education.
-For 2013, we are particularly excited about our Creative Lounges, which will be full-day events for networking, panels and workshops.
+In past years, we’ve also had stand-up comedy, live music, fundraisers for African girls’ education, and full-day networking events with panels and workshops.

 We are committed to providing opportunities to female artists – in a variety of disciplines – ranging from the emerging to the seasoned professional.